electronicarts/fonttik/README.md

 # TinEye

-TinEye is a console application created by EA Compliance & Certification that processes images and videos highlighting compliant and not compliant text according to a set of guidelines.
+TinEye is a console application and library created by EA Compliance & Certification that processes images and videos highlighting compliant and not compliant text according to a set of guidelines.
 The guidelines checked by TinEye ensure text has a minimum size relative to screen resolution or DPI and that it has sufficient luminance contrast against its background to be readable by color vision deficient people.

 ## Platforms
  * Linux